Church of the Irish Martyrs: History

+Fr Joe O'Donnell celebrated Christmas Mass for children, working Santa and his beloved Leeds United into many of his sermons until his death from illness in the middle of 2019.
+Priests flooded in from all over the country with the Bishop in the middle of them.

-Fourteen new Stations of the Cross were publicly unveiled at the Church of the Irish Martyrs on Ash Wednesday 2020, purchased at auction from St Mary's Convent in Derby and described by Quinn as "the most significant piece of artwork to come into the church".
+Fourteen new Stations of the Cross were publicly unveiled at the Church of the Irish Martyrs on Ash Wednesday 2020, purchased at auction from St Mary's Convent in Derby and described by then administrator and parish priest Fr Brian Quinn as "the most significant piece of artwork to come into the church".
 The stations, consisting of oil and gold leaf on canvas and laid down on eight metal panels, date to the late-19th century.
 One is inscribed Studio J Lintbout St Croix, Bruges, Belgium.
 The church's original stations were simple crosses above Donegal Irish, by Hugo Bonner.
 Then, when the Loreto Convent in Milford shut, the Church of the Irish Martyrs received their stations.

+Brian Quinn died from an illness when he was 64.
+It was only in June 2022 so less than three years after Fr Joe's death.
+Administrator since the opening of the building and parish priest since this became possible in 2000, Fr Quinn's remains reposed at the Church of the Irish Martyrs and the Bishop did his rain-soaked funeral.

+As of 2024, the parish priest is Fr Ciaran Harkin, who is assisted by Fr Dominic Thoomkuzhy.

+There was a high-profile brawl during Sunday Mass in August 2024, which made national and international news.